Favicon

 About

-Dr. Harikesh Wong completed his PhD in Cell Biology at the University of Toronto.
+Hari completed his PhD in Cell Biology at the University of Toronto.
 He then pursued his post-doctoral training with Dr. Ronald N. Germain at the National Institutes of Health (NIH).
-Harikesh will open his lab in early 2022 as a Core Member of the Ragon Institute and an Assistant Professor in the MIT Department of Biology.
+In 2022, Hari opened his independent lab as a Core Member of the Ragon Institute and an Assistant Professor in the MIT Department of Biology.
+The Wong lab sits at the interface of Immunology and Systems Biology.

 Selected Publications